MaskingTechnology/jitar/examples/load-balancing/README.md

 npm run build
 ```

-To start Jitar we need four terminal sessions to start the repository, gateway, and workers separately.
+To start Jitar we need three terminal sessions to start the repository, gateway, and workers separately.
 The starting order is of importance.

 **Gateway** (terminal 1)